tfchurch/sumo-hakyll/pages/contact.md

 would like to hear speak, or some event that SUMO might want to think about organizing, please let us know!

-For general questions and comments
+For general questions and comments:

 :   email Edward Dai (sumo@math.stanford.edu or ejdai@stanford.edu)

-To contact us about the website
+To contact us about the website:

 :   email Lennart Jansson (sumo-webmaster@lists.stanford.edu)

-To contact us about the Stanford Math Tournament
+To contact us about the Stanford Math Tournament:

 :   email the SMT coordinators (stanford.math.tournament@gmail.com)